Dishoungh/kernel-development/README.md

 # <ins>SPI</ins>

-I will play with the SPI interface using the [SSD1306 OLED display](https://community.microcenter.com/kb/articles/795-inland-1-3-128x64-oled-graphic-display) I got from MicroCenter.
+I will play with the SPI interface using the [SH1106 OLED display](https://community.microcenter.com/kb/articles/795-inland-1-3-128x64-oled-graphic-display) I got from MicroCenter.
+Unfortunately, the device is poorly documented, but according to a comment on one of the reviews, the display chip is a SH1106.

+Regardless, just seeing any activity on the SPI lines will be enough for me considering I haven't used my oscilloscope in years lol.
+Let's keep it real, I'm not going to be wasting a ton of my time troubleshooting this setup.
+And considering the SH1106 is very similar to the SSD1306, I'll just copy EmbeTronix's implementation.

+At this point, I don't even care if it works at all anymore.

-I connected the Raspberry Pi to the SSD1306 in the following manner (refer to the Pinout diagram above):
+I connected the Raspberry Pi to the SH1106 in the following manner (refer to the Pinout diagram above):

 - GND  --> Pin 9 (Ground)
 - Vcc  --> Pin 1 (3.3V)